-- 1. In the Tools toolbar, select the / Line tool. - 2.
-In the Tool Properties view, click Curve Line Mode.
+- 1. In the Tools toolbar, select the / Line tool.

 3. In the Stage or Camera view, click and drag to draw a line, then release the mouse button or tablet pen.

 4. Move the mouse cursor or pen where you want the curve's first Bezier handle (from the start of the line) to be positioned, then click.